spree/api.spreecommerce.com/content/v1/addresses.md

     PUT /api/address/1?address[firstname]=Ryan

-This request will update the `firstname` field for an address to the value of "Ryan"
+This request will update the `firstname` field for an address to the value of \"Ryan\"

 Valid address fields are: